jianggl2000/FixRefAllele/README.md

 #CHROM  POS     ID      REF     ALT     QUAL    FILTER  INFO    FORMAT    S1    S2    S3
 chr1    69511   .
 A       C,G     .
 PASS    .
 GT        1/1   0/1   0/2
 ```
-For variants do not find matched allele with reference genome, the information about that variant will be output to screen.
+For variants do not have matched allele with reference genome, the information for unmatched variants will be output to screen.

-The program can be used to correct allele issue when merge multiple gvcf file with gvcftools.
+The program can be used to correct allele issue when merging multiple gvcf file with **gvcftools**.

 #### Requirement:
 The program depends on samtools to retrieve sequence from reference genome fasta file.
 Please have samtools installed and path set up before running the program.